cesole/cookbook/README.md

 ## Credits
 I found several issues and I struggle with a few things:
-- I had to remove :rsv in the MONGO_URI as Heroku was failing
+- I had to remove +rsv in the MONGO_URI as Heroku was failing, after that I was able to see just the Index page, but nothing more.
+So I had to add again the +rsv, and added the dnspython==1.16.0 to the requirement.txt file.
 - I had to constantly make sure that the data that I was passing in app.py and the data name in the template and in mongodb were consistent